classiccatlinux-sudo/BASIC/README.md

 open_source() - prints: this program is fully open soucre!

 put(text goes here :3) - works like print but will clear in 3 seconds. it also only works for text. (untested)

+time funcs: (note all untested)

+year() - prints the year it is

+month() - prints the month it is

+day() - prints the day it is

+hour() - prints the hour it is

+minute() - prints the minute it is

 # classic14
 <img width="500" height="500" alt="classic14-github" src="https://github.com/user-attachments/assets/c8dd93b8-65f2-4ef6-968c-d24c5926864f" />